Danishshaik263/Arthemy_Live-Tuner-SDXL-ComfyUI/README.md

 Hi everyone!

-After years of experimenting with SDXL (including variants like Illustrious and NAI) and deep diving into model merging, I developed these nodes to offer granular control over a single model.
+After years experimenting with SDXL (including variants like Illustrious and NAI) and deep diving into model merging, I developed these nodes for ComfyUI to offer granular control over a single model.

 I utilized the block-splitting logic found in tools like "SDXL Block Merge" and reorganized those technical segments into functional groups based on their visible impact on generation.
 Instead of merging two models, these nodes act on a single model, allowing you to amplify or reduce the intensity of those areas.